VOLUNTEER FAQS

 1. Your parent or guardian must be the active volunteer and must pass the orientation themselves.
 When you take the orientation your own account will not be active until you turn 18.

 2. Yes, you can get community service credit even though the bakes are through your parent or guardian’s profile.
-Just reach out to your chapter leader to sign off on your hours (although you must submit a picture of the bake, first).
+Just reach out to your Chapter Stewards (via the Volunteer Portal) to sign off on your hours.
+Note that you must submit a picture of the bake, first.

 3. Community service hours are limited to 1x/week, up to four (4) per month.
 Each bake is considered 3 hours.